mongodb/specifications/source/server-selection/server-selection.rst

 errors by design.

 2018-01-22: Clarify that $query wrapping is only for OP_QUERY

+2018-01-22: Clarify that $out on aggregate follows the "$out Aggregation Pipeline Operator" spec and warns if read preference is not primary.

 .. [#] mongos 3.4 refuses to connect to mongods with maxWireVersion < 5,
    so it does no additional wire version checks related to maxStalenessSeconds.